ashishtayal89/mernguide/client/src/chapters/1_Revision/Readme.md

-# Step Zero : Basic React Rendering
+# Chapter 1 : Basic React Rendering

 We’ll use this React app, just three lines of code.
 The first one defines a React element.
 The next one gets a node from the DOM.
 The last one renders the React element into the container.